 Research output per year

-Topics taught include sustainability and inner transformation, sustainable city development; disaster risk management; urban risk reduction; climate change adaptation; post-disaster recovery; and mindfulness in sustainability science, practice and teaching.
-Christine Wamsler is a member of The Association for Contemplative Mind in Higher Education and was awarded Excellent Teaching Pratitioner by the Lund University Teaching Academy.
+Topics taught include: sustainability and inner transformation; psychology and climate change; sustainable city development; disaster risk management; urban risk reduction; climate change adaptation; post-disaster recovery; contemplation, compassion and mindfulness in sustainability science, practice and teaching.
+Christine Wamsler has been awarded the honor of being made a Mind & Life Fellow.
+She is a member of The Association for Contemplative Mind in Higher Education, and has been promoted to the position of Excellent Teaching Pratitioner (ETP) at Lund University.

-Christine Wamsler's research projects are transdisciplinary, are carried out in close cooperation with different stakeholders, mainly local and regional authorities and urban residents, and are designed to influence related policies and practice.
+Christine Wamsler's research projects are both inter and transdisciplinary; they are carried out in close cooperation with different stakeholders, mainly local and regional authorities and urban residents, and are designed to influence related policies and practice.
 To reach different stakeholder groups, Christine has authored a wide range of different publications, including scientific and professional journal articles, book chapters, working papers, policy briefs, operational frameworks and guidelines (see below).
-She is further an active member in numerous scientific committees, expert panels and reference groups (e.g. for the British Academy, UK’s Economic and Social Research Council [ESRC], the Department of International Development [DFID], the European Commission, NordForsk, SEI, I-Rec, ProVention Consortium, the Swedish Civil Contingencies Agency (MSB), JPI Climate, Red Cross) and works as editorial board member or reviewer for various international journals (e.g. Sustainability Science, Disasters, Ecology and Society, Global Environmental Change) and publishing houses (e.g. Routledge, Elsevier, Oxford University Press).
+Furthermore, she is an active member of numerous scientific committees, expert panels and reference groups (e.g. for the United Nations Development Program UNDP, the British Academy, UK’s Economic and Social Research Council [ESRC], the Department of International Development [DFID], the European Commission, NordForsk, SEI, I-Rec, ProVention Consortium, the Swedish Civil Contingencies Agency (MSB), JPI Climate, Red Cross, The Inner Green Deal, The Inner Development Goals).
+Christine also acts as an editor, editorial board member or reviewer for various international journals (e.g. Sustainability Science, Disasters, Ecology and Society, Global Environmental Change, GAIA) and publishing houses (e.g. Routledge, Elsevier, Oxford University Press).

-Recent popular articles about Christine Wamsler's work can be found about: her research and professorship in general (click here), her work on inclusive urban planning (click here and here), urban nature-based innovations (click here and here), climate change adaptation and education (click here, p.23), ecosystem-based adaptation (click ), climate policy integration/ mainstreaming (click here and here) and the mindfulness-sustainability nexus (click here and here).
-Her work has also been featured in Swedish Newspapers (Sydsvenskan, 14/04/2015), different professional networks and newsletters (e.g. PEDRR-Partnership for Environment and Disaster Risk Reduction-Newsletter, issues 158, 165, 166, IIASA's Opinions Magazine, The Inflection Journal, etc.), radio interviews (e.g. Radio National Australia, click here), as well as online lectures (on youtube, click here) and related interviews (at Melbourne University: click here, and Lund University: click here).
+Recent popular articles, podcasts and videos about Christine Wamsler's work can be found here.
+Further popular articles focus on: her research and professorship in general (click here), her work on inclusive urban planning (click here and here), urban nature-based innovations (click here and here), climate change adaptation and education (click here, p.23), ecosystem-based adaptation (click here), climate policy integration/ mainstreaming (click here and here) and the mindfulness-sustainability nexus (click here and here).
+Her work has also been featured in Swedish Newspapers (Svenska Dagbladet, Sydsvenskan), different professional networks and newsletters (e.g. PEDRR-Partnership for Environment and Disaster Risk Reduction-Newsletter, issues 158, 165, 166, IIASA's Opinions Magazine, The Inflection Journal, etc.), radio interviews (e.g. Radio National Australia, click here), as well as online lectures (on YouTube - IDG and LUCSUS channels, Dean lecture here) and related interviews (at Melbourne University: click here, and Lund University: click here).

-Christine Wamsler is an expert in sustainable city development with focus on integrated disaster risk reduction, climate change adaptation, climate policy mainstreaming, urban resilience and transformation.
-She is Professor at Lund University Centre for Sustainability Studies (LUCSUS), director of the Contemplative Sustainable Futures Program, a Mind & Life Fellow, Research Fellow at the Centre of Natural Disaster Science (CNDS), Associate of Lund University Centre for Risk Assessment and Management (LUCRAM), Honorary Research Fellow of the Global Urbanism Research Group, Global Development Institute (GDI) of the University of Manchester, and former Co-director of the Centre for Societal Resilience and Visiting Professor at the Technical University of Munich (TUM).
-Christine Wamsler is also part of the personnel pool of risk reduction experts of the Swedish Civil Contingencies Agency (MSB).
-In addition, Christine Wamsler is working as a consultant for different organizations, such as the International Institute for Applied Systems Analysis (IIASA), the Stockholm Environment Institute (SEI), the German Society for International Cooperation (GIZ), the German, Austrian and Belgium Red Cross, the Swedish International Development Cooperation Agency (Sida), the Swedish Organization for Individual Relief (SOIR/IM) and various local NGOs.
+Christine Wamsler is an expert in sustainable development, sustainable cities, disaster risk reduction, climate change adaptation, climate policy mainstreaming, resilience and associated (cognitive and material) transformation processes.
+She is Professor at Lund University Centre for Sustainability Studies (LUCSUS), founder and director of the Contemplative Sustainable Futures Program, a Mind & Life Fellow, a Research Fellow at the Centre of Natural Disaster Science (CNDS), an Associate of Lund University Centre for Risk Assessment and Management (LUCRAM), an Honorary Research Fellow of the Global Urbanism Research Group, Global Development Institute (GDI) of the University of Manchester, and former Co-director of the Centre for Societal Resilience and Visiting Professor at the Technical University of Munich (TUM).
+Christine Wamsler is also part of the pool of risk reduction experts that provides advice to the Swedish Civil Contingencies Agency (MSB).
+In addition, she is working as a consultant for different organizations, such as the UNDP, the International Institute for Applied Systems Analysis (IIASA), the Stockholm Environment Institute (SEI), the German Society for International Cooperation (GIZ), the German, Austrian and Belgium Red Cross, the Swedish International Development Cooperation Agency (Sida), the Swedish Organization for Individual Relief (SOIR/IM) and various local NGOs.
 Places where she has worked and conducted research include Brazil, Chile, Colombia, El Salvador, Germany, Guatemala, India, Kosovo, Mexico, Peru, the Philippines, Sweden, Tanzania, Togo and the United Kingdom.

-Christine Wamsler has 20 years of experience working in risk reduction and climate adaptation, both in theory and practice.
-She has led many (inter)national projects and has published more than 100 academic papers, popular scientific articles, guidelines, book chapters and books, including her internationally-recognised book titled “Cities, Disaster Risk and Adaptation”, pubslished by Routledge.
+Christine Wamsler has 25 years of experience working in the field of sustainability, both in theory and practice.
+She has led many (inter)national projects and has published more than 200 academic papers, popular scientific articles, guidelines, book chapters and books, including her internationally-recognised book titled “Cities, Disaster Risk and Adaptation”, published by Routledge.

-Christine Wamsler holds a PhD on Urban Disaster Risk Reduction and Climate Change Adaptation and a postdoctoral lecture qualification (Habilitation) in Sustainability Science (Lund University, Sweden).
-Her Master’s degree is in International Humanitarian Assistance (University of Bochum, Germany), and post-graduate training includes Project Evaluation (University of the Saarland, Germany), Emergency Management (Charles Sturt University, Australia), and Local and Community Level Disaster Risk Management (International Disaster Risk Management Centre IDRM, the Philippines).
-Christine Wamsler is further trained as an Architect and Urban Planner, with specialization in International Urban Development Planning (University of Stuttgart, Germany & Ecole d’Architecture Paris-Belleville, France).
+Christine holds a PhD on Urban Disaster Risk Reduction and Climate Change Adaptation and is a qualified postdoctoral lecturer (Habilitation) in Sustainability Science (Lund University, Sweden).
+Her Master’s degree is in International Humanitarian Assistance (University of Bochum, Germany), and her post-graduate training includes Project Evaluation (University of the Saarland, Germany), Emergency Management (Charles Sturt University, Australia), and Local and Community Level Disaster Risk Management (International Disaster Risk Management Centre IDRM, the Philippines).
+She is also a trained Architect and Urban Planner, with a specialization in International Urban Development Planning (University of Stuttgart, Germany & the Ecole d’Architecture Paris-Belleville, France).

 Research output: Contribution to journal › Article › peer-review